This post may contain affiliate links. See our Privacy Policy.

 Instructions

-- Bake in the preheated oven for about 55 minutes or until a wooden pick inserted into the center of the loaf comes out clean.
+- Spread the batter evenly in the prepared loaf pan and bake in the preheated oven for about 55 to 60 minutes or until a wooden skewer or toothpick inserted into the center comes out clean or with only a few moist crumbs.

 Nutrition